 Dodge's Grand Caravan rides a 119.3-inch wheelbase.
 Stow 'n Go seating is standard in the SXT model and optional in the SE.
 Dodge Caravans, which are built on a shorter wheelbase, cannot have Stow 'n Go seating.
+Two new shades of blue — Modern Blue Pearl Coat and Marine Blue Pearl Coat — are new for 2007 Grand Caravans, and Cargo Van models have standard glass windows in the sliding side doors.

 The second-row seats move fore and aft 100 millimeters, recline up to 40 degrees and have 13 positions.
 The third-row seatbacks recline up to 39 degrees.
 By pulling a single strap, the second-row seat tumbles out of the way for entry to the third row.